pdevalaraju/Solidity_SmartContracts/README.md

 - Test the `deposit` function by sending various values.
 Keep an eye on the `employee` balances as you send different amounts of Ether to the contract and ensure the logic is executing properly.

 - <table> <tr> <td>
+- contract compilation
 ![Compile Tieredsplitter](Images/compile_tieredsplitter.PNG) </td> <td>

+- deploy the contract by entering the addresses and %share for each tier
 ![Deploy Tieredsplitter](Images/deploy_tieredsplitter.PNG) </td> </tr>

 <tr> <td>

+- initiate the transaction
 ![Transact Tieredsplitter](Images/transact_tieredsplitter.PNG) </td> <td>

 ![confirmation](Images/deposit_tieredsplitter.PNG) </td> </tr>

 </table>